counselconfig/counselconfig-counselconfig.github.io/_posts/2021-07-28-Elasticsearch.md

 * Control of the index is with the application,
 * Temporary indexes for A/B or integration testing is feasible

-Furtheremore, modelling data is improved by nested documents
+Furthermore, modelling data is improved by nested documents

 __Solr__
 ```json